Skip to content

 Jonwards and upwards

-Upon returning to Ireland in 2008, John set up Headland New Media Limited.
+Upon returning to Ireland in 2008, I set up Headland New Media Limited.
 Its location was the very last house in Ireland at the northernmost point being Malin Head in Donegal.
 Using a widget and a laptop that managed to get a tea candle burning through the screen by accident one night didn’t augur well for a new digital venture, but one or two lucky breaks happened.
 Eircom wanted to showcase that such a remote location could be facilitated with Broadband in 2009 and bar the odd outage due to stormy weather, it worked well.

 2010 - 2013